annieross10/Horoscope__checker/README.md

 - Deployment steps
      - Cone the respository from Codeinstitute's github page
      - Create a new Heroku app
-     - Ste the buildbacks to Python and NodeJS in that order
+     - Set the buildbacks to Python and NodeJS in that order
      - Click on Deploy

 ## Credits
-- Horoscope calculator idea come from this website https://stackoverflow.com/questions/40275866/pycharm-shows-pep8-expected-2-blank-lines-found-1
+- Horoscope calculator idea come from [this website](https://stackoverflow.com/questions/40275866/pycharm-shows-pep8-expected-2-blank-lines-found-1)
-### Content
+- inspiration and guidance taken from [this youtube video](https://www.youtube.com/watch?v=8ext9G7xspg)